shohkhan/speak_words/README.md

 # Word recognition from signals #

-_Note: For this project I worked on as an AI fellow at Insight Data Science, where I consulted with a private company in the San Francisco bay area.
+_Note: For this project I worked as an AI fellow at Insight Data Science, where I consulted with a private company in the San Francisco bay area.
 I have signed an NDA with them, so I am not allowed to give away any sensitive details.
 So I am keeping the codebase and the readme files completely generic._

 ## Introduction